cafebedouin/sigmanauts/content/mining.md

 ## Introduction

 The Sigmanaut pool is the first mining pool on Ergo to collect storage rent.
-It is a great way to support the Ergo community, and best of all, it is easy to do.
+Mining is a great way to support the Ergo community, and best of all, it is easy to do.
 If you already have a Ergo wallet, it can be set-up on a computer with a GPU video card compatible with mining Ergo in less than 5 minutes.

 ## Set-up in 5 Minutes on Microsoft Windows